LouisDesdoigts/dLux/docs/tutorials/howtos/dLux_objects.md

 ## Nesting

 Zodiax goes further here, and allows to 'nest' paths, such that we can operate on _mulitple_ values in the same operation.
-Lets look at some examples of this in practice:
+Let's look at some examples of this in practice:

 ```python